omeRdgzM030913/Mis-Proyectos-omar/README.md

 Interpretation of biological results, relating genetic closeness to potential zoonosis and transmissibility.

 Value Provided: Provides an evolutionary map that helps understand routes of contagion or mutations, highlighting the importance of biodiversity in the study of pathogens.

+*These three projects highlight the analytical capacity, creativity in problem solving and adaptability to different languages ​​and methods, essential ingredients for success in Data Science.*